vtcstem/lab1-neural-network-from-scratch/README.md

 1. Clone this repo and complete the sigmoid activation function using python and numpy in neuralnetworkv2.py

-2. Complete the forward propagation part in neuralnetworkv2.py
+2. Complete the sigmoid activation function and forward propagation in neuralnetwork.py

-3. Run "python run_examples.py" using Python 2.7, 3.0 or above
+3. Run "python run_examples.py" using Python 2.7, 3.0 or above.
+Make sure the nn_weights.dat file is in the same directory.

 4. If you have coded correctly, you will see the resultant classification made by this 3-layer neural network (hidden size = 4):